ryancoulman/Ryancoulman.github.io/README.md

 Experience in [mention any specific fields or projects, e.g., data analysis, software development, scientific computing] Excellent analytical and problem-solving skills honed through rigorous coursework and research projects

-## Python

-### Final project at university: Discriminating the light-curves of long and short gamma ray bursts using python
+### Final project at university: Discriminating the light-curves of long and short gamma ray bursts - `Python`
 explain (indepndent code worked in partner) link to code linkt to FYP report